 - Zinc – Red meats, poultry, beans, nuts, whole grains, fortified cereals, oysters, dairy products.

-- Vitamin B3 (Niacin) – Fortified cereals and breads, meats, fish, eggs, peanuts.
+- Vitamin B3 (Niacin) – Fortified cereals and bread, meats, fish, eggs, peanuts.

 - Vitamin B2 (Riboflavin) – meats, poultry, fish, dairy products, fortified cereals, eggs.